wasami/DiscordBot/README.md

 Then navigate to the Bot setting page and create a bot.

 ### Add your bot to your server
-To do this you are going to need to put the URL below into your browser but replace 'YOUR_CLIENT_ID' with your client ID for your discord app.
+To do this you are going to need to put the URL below into your browser but replace 'YOUR_CLIENT_ID' with your client ID from your discord app.
-You can get your applications client ID from the general information page
+You can get your application's client ID from the general information page
 ```
 https://discordapp.com/oauth2/authorize?&client_id=YOUR_CLIENT_ID&scope=bot&permissions=8
 ```
 This will take you to a page where you can tell Discord where to take your bot.
 Add the bot to the server you created earlier.

 ### Fork the repository
-Now your going to need to do a couple more things than just forking this repo and running the bot.
+Now you're going to need to do a couple more things than just forking this repo and running the bot.
 First fork this repo.
 Then, go to the repo and create a JSON file and name it 'auth.json'.
 Then add the following to the file
 ```